Warhammer 40,000: Mechanicus II Steam Deck Unsupported & Performance Guide

 Steam Deck Status

 Unsupported status should be read carefully.
 It does not prove that every Deck user will fail to open the game, and it does not replace later patch testing.
-It does mean the game should not be treated as a verified handheld experience at launch.
+It does mean the game should not be treated as a comfortable handheld experience at launch.
 For Mechanicus II, that matters because long tactical sessions depend on readable text, reliable menu navigation, clear controller labels, and a camera that remains comfortable during repeated battles.

 | Question | Current answer |